Barley & Sage

 I love my strawberry shortcake with warm biscuits and warm strawberries so the whipped cream gets all melty and delicious.
 But you can also wait for everything to fully cool!

-Simply slice the biscuits in half and layer with roasted strawberries, whipped cream, and sliced fresh basil.
+Simply slice the biscuits in half and layer with balsamic roasted strawberries, whipped cream, and sliced fresh basil.

 roasted strawberry shortcake on three plates